Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: SPECIAL CASES

-The predictor that best approximates the source data distribution $\bestfitdist{S}$ is induced by a particular parameter distribution.
-We denote this parameter distribution $\bestfitthetadist$ and refer to it as the \textbf{best approximate parameter distribution}, i.e., $\bestfitdist{S}$ is the predictive distribution induced by $\bestfitthetadist$.
+The predictor that best approximates the source data distribution $\bestfitdist{S}$ is induced by the \textbf{best approximate parameter distribution} $\bestfitthetadist$.

-\Cref{cor:bayesian} provides an epistemic error bound for the Bayesian transfer learner. \begin{corollary}[Bayesian transfer learning] Given a posterior $\posterior$, a best approximate parameter distribution $\bestfitthetadist$, a source task distribution $\hypersourcedist$, and a second-order bounded target task distribution $\hypertargetdist$, we have that
+\Cref{cor:bayesian} provides an epistemic error bound for the Bayesian transfer learner. \begin{corollary}[Bayesian transfer learning] Given a posterior $\posterior$, a source task distribution $\hypersourcedist$, a target multitask distribution $\hypertargetdist$ satisfying \Cref{as:closed}, and any $\margin \in \Rplus$,

-\end{corollary} \Cref{cor:bayesian} shows that the margin of epistemic error depends on the degree to which the learner's posterior distribution resembles the best approximate parameter distribution.
+where $\CTheta \coloneqq \tv{\posterior}{\bestfitthetadist}$. \end{corollary} \Cref{cor:bayesian} shows that the epistemic error margin depends on the degree to which the learner's posterior distribution resembles the best approximate parameter distribution: Posterior convergence reduces epistemic error.

+\textit{Empirical illustration.} \Cref{fig:convergence} in \Cref{ap:btl-tv} shows the empirical relationship between posterior convergence and epistemic error in a synthetic Bayesian linear regression setting.
+Here, the posterior probability that the model assigns to the source data-generating coefficients (which captures the similarity between $\posterior$ and $\bestfitthetadist$) is negatively correlated with the epistemic error the model incurs.

-\paragraph{Total variation neighborhoods} are used in a variety of contexts as models of distribution shift, positing that the distance of the target task from the source task(s) is no more than some known small amount.
-They appear in contexts that range from the distributional robustness literature \citep{blanchet_distributionally_2024} to the imprecise probabilities literature \citep{wasserman_bayes_1990}.
+\paragraph{Total variation neighborhoods} model distribution shift, bounding the distance of the target task from the source task(s).
+They appear in contexts that range from the distributional robustness \citep{blanchet_distributionally_2024} to imprecise probabilities literature \citep{wasserman_bayes_1990}.